johnfn/ts2gd/README.md

   print("Hello world")
 ```

-File classes can also be anonymous to skip `class_name` generation.
+If class is marked with default it can be anonymous.
+This omits `class_name` generation.

 ```ts
 export default class extends Node2D {